bwhitesell/alphafold3-pytorch-lightning-hydra/README.md

 <a href="https://www.youtube.com/watch?v=AE35XCN5NuU">Talk by Max Jaderberg</a>

-A fork with full Lightning + Hydra support is being maintained by <a href="https://github.com/amorehead">Alex</a> at <a href="https://github.com/amorehead/alphafold3-pytorch-lightning-hydra">this repository</a>
+The original version of this repository with Lightning Fabric + OmegaConf support is being maintained by <a href="https://github.com/lucidrains">Phil</a> at <a href="https://github.com/lucidrains/alphafold3-pytorch">this repository</a>

 ## Appreciation